Valiron

 Trust Model

-Valiron evaluates agents using four independent trust signals.
+Valiron evaluates agents using five independent trust signals.
 Each signal provides a different dimension of trust — and together they produce the final routing decision.
 No single signal is required; agents are evaluated based on whatever data is available.

 SignalWhat It MeasuresSource